 Although there are no user reviews on TrustPilot, it has a 4.7 rating in the Apple App Store and a 4.4 rating in Google Play.
 They are responsive to customer complaints, which generally involve technical issues rather than money-management or banking-related complaints.

 Empower has been featured in the New York Times, Forbes, and Business Insider.
 The app has also won “Best New App” from Time and was awarded “New Apps We Love” by Apple.

 Empower Money Management Features

-Let’s take a deep dive into Empower four core features: automatic savings, budget tracking, smart recommendations (including access to a human coach), and interest checking.
+Let’s take a deep dive into Empower four core features: automatic savings, budget tracking, smart recommendations, and interest checking.